Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ### Use an existing DOSA account

-1. Select the DOSA account from the list and press `enter`.
+1. Select the DOSA account from the list and press `enter`:

     ```bash
     Select a service account (DOSA):  (Use arrow keys)